File:

 (now known as Hudson Bay), then

 up the Nelson and Red Rivers over the Minnesota Tableland into the Mississippi River.
-Eventually they returned to Norse territory in
+Eventually Well documented in the scientific

 literature, Sigurdsson and his men lost the battle with the English at Stratford Bridge.
 Sigurdsson himself took two arrows in the neck,